Fuzzwah's Agentic Coding Learnings

 ON CONFLICT (id) DO UPDATE SET name = EXCLUDED.name

-After pushing my initial implementation (with all 46 tests passing!), I did a thorough code review and found 6 critical issues:
+After pushing my initial implementation (with all 46 tests passing!), I did a thorough code review of my own work and found 6 critical issues.
+I reckon this is one of those things where slowing down saves you a world of pain later.

-The Problem: I was validating the RawStmt wrapper node instead of the inner statement.
+The RawStmt validation bug was the scariest one.
+I was validating the RawStmt wrapper node instead of the inner statement:

 # WRONG: Validates the wrapper